What are Digital Assets?

 IOTA Digital Assets (also called Colored Coins) are tokens that are based on IOTA and can be used to tamper-proof represent assets from the real world.
 Basically they remain “normal” IOTA tokens but in a certain context or in a specially created app they can mean different things and may have a higher value than the normal IOTA token.
 For a better understanding you can also imagine this as a kind of label, which is stuck to the token when sending it and identifies it as a special token.
 The regular IOTA token is only used as carrier.
 The term Colored Coin has also been established in the cryptoscene.

-Colored Coins never increase or decrease the specified max IOTA token supply.
+Colored Coins never increase or decrease the specified max.
+IOTA token supply.
 It is up to the merchants and other systems to give meaning to the Colored Coins.
-Because of the way the additional labeling (Color ID) works, any holder of Colored Coins can “shrink” the circulating amount of the asset again by simply creating a new issue with the original IOTA label.
-That is something to keep in mind when developing an app with Colored Coins.
+Because of the way coloring works, any owner of Colored Coins can “shrink” the circulating amount of the specific Colored Coins by simply re-creating issues with the specific “New” color type.
+Of course, this only affects the actual owner of the Colored Coins, but it is something to keep in mind when developing a system / app around Colored Coins.

-- The creation of Colored Coins is accomplished with a “one-time” transaction (Genesis) via the Firefly wallet
+- The creation of Colored Coins is accomplished with a “one-time” transaction (Genesis or mint transaction) via the Firefly wallet

 - The amount of Colored Coins created cannot be increased afterwards by further issues.
 This would only be possible via a Smart-Contract, which creates new Colored Coins, calculates the new number on the addresses and exchanges the old ones against the new Colored Coins.